 The pricing of products within the Acetate Tow segment is sensitive to demand and is primarily based on the value of the product we produce.
 Many sales in this business are conducted under contracts with pricing for one or more years.
-As a result, margins may expand or contract in response to changes in market conditions over these similar periods, and we may be unable to adjust pricing also due to other factors, such as the intense level of competition in the industry.
+As a result, margins may expand or contract in response to changes in market conditions over these similar periods, and we may be unable to adjust pricing due to other factors, such as the intense level of competition in the industry.

-Three Months Ended March 31, 2021 Compared to Three Months Ended March 31, 2020
+Three Months Ended March 31, 2022 Compared to Three Months Ended March 31, 2021

-Net sales decreased for the three months ended March 31, 2021 compared to the same period in 2020, primarily due to:
+Net sales were consistent for the three months ended March 31, 2022 compared to the same period in 2021.